qlik-oss/core-website/docs/services/mira.md

 How Mira should access the Docker Remote API can be configured in two ways.

 Mount `docker.sock` as a volume into the Mira container as shown in this [example](https://github.com/qlik-oss/mira/blob/master/docker-compose.yml).
 It is however only possible to mount `docker.sock` on a Swarm manager node.
+To be able to mount the `docker.sock` mira must be run with the `root` user configured in the `docker-compose.yml` file

 If Mira should be running on a worker node Mira needs to be configured to access the Docker Remote API by a URL.
 In this case there is no need to mount `docker.sock` into the Mira container,